Founded in 1953

 Site Design: Overall the site is easy to use and responsive.
 I’m not a member of this network so I don’t have much experience beyond playing around with the free searches.

-Additional features: The network offers an email system for contacting other members.
-This year they also optimized the website for mobile users and made some other updates to improve usability for members.
+Additional features: The network includes an email system for contacting other members.

 If you’re trying to figure out which one to join, check out my reviews of all the major home exchange networks.